marcopovitch/mesh/README.md

 # Compilation

-To make all the needed *autotools* files, into the `mesh` directory run:
+To make all the needed *autotools* files, go into the `mesh` directory run:

 `glibtoolize -i`

 `./autogen.sh`

-To configure and install the mesh library in your installation directory $YOUR_PATH, run:
+To configure and install the mesh library in your installation directory $INSTALL_PATH, run:

-`./configure --prefix=$YOUR_PATH`
+`./configure --prefix=$INSTALL_PATH`

 make install